borball/ocp-cluster-scaling/README.md

 ## Ideas

-Using OpenShift Multi-Cluster Engine(MCE) to expand the cluster.
-Either install MCE on a dedicated cluster or the target cluster which is going to expand.
+Using OpenShift Multi-Cluster Engine(MCE) to expand the OpenShift cluster.

 ## Procedures

 - Setup storage solution if not already have
 - Install MCE Operator and create MCE hub instance
-- Import the target cluster into the MCE hub
+- Import the cluster into the MCE hub
 - Add worker with MCE
 - Add master with MCE and replace a broken(or healthy) one

 ### Storage

-Your cluster which will be used as MCE hub should have a storage solution available.
-Please ignore this step if you alreadh have.
+Your cluster should have a storage solution available.
+Please ignore this step if you already have.

 In this sample we  will use LVM Storage Operator.